IPB Pride of Place 2023

-The competition is open to all local community groups, who may be nominated by their local authority.
-Nominated groups demonstrate the pride they have in their place by presenting community activities and culture in a tour of the area for the competition judges.
-The community should also show the partnership there is with their local authorities and all sections of the local community.
+Nominated groups will be able to demonstrate pride in their place.
+This will include presenting community activities and culture in a tour of the area for competition judges.
+The community will also show the partnership between local authorities and all of the local community.

 Aughnacliffe is a small rural community in north Longford with a population of 650 people.
 The community centre has been the heart of the parish since 1985.
 Previously a school, it now provides a local social network of services, including educational, fitness and sports classes, dancing and concerts.
 Older people in the community also connect with one another each week through the Dolmen Club.
 Lough Leebeen is popular for fishing.
 There is also a safe and scenic walk, an exercise circuit, a children's playground and a fairy garden.
 The 'heritage trail' is a fantastic new attraction taking walkers on a tour of historical areas including an ancient neolithic dolmen.
 The village also has a vibrant GAA club, a playschool with an afterschool programme and a local medical centre.